Jul 28, 2022 6 Min READ

 When you add up your base rate plus NNN, you’ll find that the total asking lease rate is $1.10 per square foot per month.
 When you multiply that rate by your square footage, it comes to $2,200 (2,000 x $1.10 = $2,200).

-In other words, your brand can expect to pay just over $2,000 each month to store its inventory at this particular warehouse location.
+In other words, your brand can expect to pay over $2,000 each month to store its inventory at this particular warehouse location.

-Say your company is billed quarterly for a warehouse where you use 2,000 sq ft of storage space.
+Say your company is billed quarterly for a warehouse where you use 2,000 sq. ft. of storage space.
 Let’s also assume the following is true:

 Base rate = $2.50 per square foot per quarter